kcenon/pacs_system/docs/architecture.md

 ## Conclusion

 The PACS System architecture provides a solid foundation for a complete medical imaging solution.
 Its modular design allows for flexible deployment options and future enhancements while maintaining compliance with DICOM standards.
+The recent optimization to use the thread_system directly improves both code clarity and performance.